mirko-bianco/FidoLib/README.md

 - Use composition as much as possible and avoid class hierarchies.
 Anyone should be able to start with the library without the need to change and rewrite their own codebase.
 - Think (as a library designer) about your user (the developer).
 Clear and elegant interfaces and, if possible, one single way to achieve a result.

-If you are willing to play by the rules then let's have fun togheter.
+If you are willing to play by the rules then let's have fun together.

 ## Dependencies